Individual Purpose - People Development Magazine

 A short history

 The company was born out of needs and solving problems.
 Sakichi Toyoda, a tinkerer and inventor, grew up in the late 1800s in a remote farming community.
-He wanted to ease the hard spinning and weaving work of his mother and grandmother which was a major industry at the time.
+He wanted to ease the hard spinning and weaving work of his mother and grandmother, which was a major industry at the time.
 He set out to develop power-ridden wooden looms.
-These looms eventually turned into the very successful car manufacturer we today know as Toyota.
+These looms eventually turned into the very successful car manufacturer we know today as Toyota.

 Toyota’s purpose